-Imagine standing in New York City’s Times Square on New Year’s Eve, moments before the ball drop at midnight, in a crush of a half-million to a million people.
-You know your ideal candidate is right there, with you, in that sea of people — only you can’t see him or her for the crowd.
+Imagine standing in New York City’s Times Square on New Year’s Eve, moments before the ball drop at midnight, in a packed crowd of a half-million to a million people.
+You know your ideal candidate is also in Times Square — only you can’t see him or her for the crowd.
 You start scanning an endless stream of people walking by.
 No, not that one.
 Not that one.
 Not him.
 Not her.
-You attempt to move to get a better vantage point to find “the one”, but soon all access is choked off.
+You attempt to move to get a better vantage point to find “the one”, but your access is choked off.

 The Zen of Candidate Sourcing

 Typical candidate sourcing is not designed to take you from more to less when it should.
 Recruiting research needs to move from the quantitative to the qualitative.
 Too many candidates cause searches to fail.
 Instead, sourcing teams need to focus narrowly on the work of finding exceptional hires.
 While the talent pool is near infinite, there is a finite number of executives and technologists who outperform.

 Steve Jobs had it right.
 Less is more.